Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 For the graduation month, enter 05 for May etc.

 Make sure that the documents are according to the format specified in the application form (PDF files only).
+Text or photo files are not supported.
 The files need to be unencrypted, password free and allow document assembly.
 The maximum size per file is 39 MB.

 You can upload one file per upload field.
 If your document (e.g. transcripts) consists of several files, you will need to combine them into a single PDF document.